google/horologist/docs/rubberband.md

 ## Typical use cases:

-1.  **Connection and installation status**.
+1.  **Connection and installation status**

     This is something that your app may do from time to time, or on start up.

     ```kotlin
     val connectedNodes = rubberband.connectedNodes()